themesberg/flowbite/content/getting-started/introduction.md

 Feel free to upgrade to version 3 of Tailwind CSS as there are no breaking changes when using the components from Flowbite.

-## Figma

-The components from Flowbite are first conceptualized and designed in Figma using the latest features such as variants, auto-layout, grids, responsive layouts, and more.

-Learn more by checking out <a href="{{< param homepage >}}/figma/">Flowbite's Figma design system</a> and start designing your Tailwind CSS projects before actually coding them.

 ## WindiCSS

 Flowbite also works with WindiCSS.